- SCU Home Page

 Arrival and Check-In

 When you arrive on campus, do not enter through Santa Clara University main entrance.
 There is a major event on campus and the following alternative route will help you avoid closed-off streets, congestion and parking restrictions.
 To better navigate the campus, please refer to this campus map.

-Take Alameda to Market Street as indicated in the enclosed map.
+Take Alameda to Market Street.
 Please park in the Benson Parking Lot on Market Street, just past the corner at which Alameda becomes Market.
 You will not need a permit to park in this parking lot.
 A student staff from the LEAD Scholars Program will be available to greet you and guide you over to the check in location.

 After parking, leave your belongings in your car and walk across Market Street and onto the path between Benson Center and Swig Hall.
 Just past Swig Hall, you will see Kennedy Commons to your left, a one story building in the middle of a green lawn.
 Enter Kennedy Commons and you will see staff and student from the LEAD Scholars Program available to help you check in and move in.

 At this time, the greeters will direct you to parking areas closest to your residence halls.
 After parking near your residence halls, the LEAD Scholars student staff will be available to help you move in.
 The parking at your residence hall may be temporary.
 If so, please just park here to unload.
-During the weekend you do not need a parking permit to park in spots marked with B, C, or E, including spaces in the Benson Parking Lot, the Parking Garage, or the Cowell Parking Lot.
+During the weekend you do not need a parking permit to park in spots marked with B, C, or E, including spaces in the Benson Parking Lot, the Cowell Parking Lot or the North Parking Lot.
 All of these are indicated on the map and our staff will be able to direct you as well.
 Because of an event on campus that day, please do not park in the Leavey Parking Lot, Main Parking Structure or any other lots that are reserved.
 Please do not park in spots reserved for individuals with disabilities, weddings or other special events.

 Please plan to finish unpacking by 4:30 p.m.
 At this time, you will meet LEAD Scholars student staff and other incoming freshmen at the front entrance of your building to walk over to a welcome and reception for all of the LEAD Scholars and their families at the new Locatelli Student Center.
 After this reception, we will host a dinner just for LEAD Scholars at the Williman Room in Benson Center.